FlorianPall/GraphWithLLM/README.md

 #### Results
 The different results of each step will be saved in the `Cache` folder.
 The final result will be saved in the `Cache` folder.
 The name of the file is defined in the config file with the key `LLM_Graph`.

+# ToDos in the 6th Semester
+- (optional) Implement UI for Skill Suggestions
+- Implement highlighting of the skill suggestions in the pdf
+- Test the program with Gemini Pro
+- Test the program with whole Modules
+- Write Paper
+- Skill Clustering with LLM